LeFnord/lefnord.github.io/about/index.md

 If you want to get in contact, to talk about software for web stuff[^1],
 especially the backend of it, please email me <{{site.owner.email}}>

-This site expresses only my private thoughts, they are not related to any employer of me.
+> This site expresses only my private thoughts, they are not related to any customer of me.

-The Jekyll theme is shameless taken from [So Simple Theme](https://github.com/mmistakes/so-simple-theme) by designer slash illustrator [Michael Rose](http://mademistakes.com).

 ---
 [^1]: no shops and eCommerce … sorry, that's boring